2023-05-31 20:00:00

 Pesticides and varroa mite

-In Flanders, the mortality rate is about the same as in the Netherlands.
+In Flanders, the mortality rate is regarding the same as in the Netherlands.
 In Germany it is considerably lower.
-“It is only possible to say more about the causes after further research.
+“It is only possible to say more regarding the causes following further research.
 What we do know by now is that pesticides are not a major cause of bee deaths: those that caused the most damage have now been banned.”

 What also applies: the better the varroa mite is combated, the more favorable that is for the survival of the colony.
 “This winter I myself conducted research at a hundred beekeepers into the crumpled wing virus, a bee disease that occurs in the presence of the varroa mite.
 If the virus is not or hardly present, there is also little mortality.”
 At the same time, the varroa mite certainly does not explain everything, says Hendriksma.
 “The high mortality in Utrecht and South Holland, for example, seems to be more at play.”